+- 1. Student's Name

-- 1. The date(s) of absence
+- 2. The date(s) of absence

-- 2. The reason for absence
+- 3. The reason for absence

-- 3. The parent's signature
+- 4. The parent's signature

 A written excuse from parents or guardians, as described above, will excuse absences for up to but not exceeding ten (10) absences during the school year.
 Further absences will require a written excuse from a medical doctor or court official.